-Try it out!
-Here's an example of how to use the Insert Function dialog box to multiply together a few numbers:
+Try it!
+Here's an example of how to use the Insert Function dialog box to multiply a few numbers:

 - 1. Enter three numbers in three different cells. - 2.
 Click an empty cell where you want the result to appear. - 3.
-Click the Function Wizard button on the Formulas Ribbon.
+Click the Insert Function button on the Formulas Ribbon.